 I’m proud to be certified in the Marshall Goldsmith Stakeholder Centered Coaching Model, a truly unique and powerful approach to helping business owners and leaders become even more effective on and off the job.

 I hold a Master’s degree from Columbia University in Communications and Technology.
-Prior to founding SuccessTrackESQ, I founded and ran Connecticut’s first public charter school (The Odyssey Community School, in Manchester).
+Prior to founding SuccessTrackESQ, I founded and ran Connecticut’s first public charter school (The Odyssey Community School, in Manchester, CT).
 Before that, I served as the founding Technology Coach at The Learning Corridor in Hartford.

 Finally, because I’m an advocate of living an enjoyable, fulfilling life while also working hard, here’s one thing I do for fun: I’m an active guitarist and vocalist and perform a range of material from Cole Porter to John Lennon with my band, Vineyard Rhythm.
 Here’s my band performing Louis Armstrong’s What a Wonderful World.